nmaiorana/csgy9223_IntroOffSec/challenge0/README.md

   Number of section headers:         31
   Section header string table index: 30
 ```
-Notice the data is in "little endian" format.
+Notice the data is in "little endian" byte order.
 This is important to know how to convert the raw source address into an integer.

 Performing a quick readelf to see why symbols are available.
 I found 2 interesting symbols containing the word "vault":